 Streaks are also a very common problem faced in injection mold design engineering.
 It occurs when there is too much moisture in the raw material or when the material has impurities, or when the temperature of the barrel is very high.
 Here are some solutions:

 A lot of expensive errors can occur if injection molding is not done correctly.
 Quality issues in the final products can range in between some small surface issues to some serious defects that may hamper the safety of the user.
 Also, such defects can affect the performance and the functioning of the product.
 As a result, the customers may stop purchasing from a particular brand.
-Thus, it is quite important to ensure that the process is taking place without any errors.
-In this article, we have discussed some of the common advanced prototype molding design problems and how they can be solved.
+Thus, it is quite important for plastic mold makers to ensure that the process is taking place without any errors.
+In this article, we have discussed some of the common advanced injection moulding problems and solutions.